-CENTURI provides training courses to PhD students.
+CENTURI provides training courses to PhD students and postdoctoral fellows.
 Each training is designed to help students acquire new skills.

-Through CENTURI training courses, PhD students learn useful knowledge in various topics such as imaging and optics, paper writing or statistics.
+Through CENTURI training courses, PhD students & postdoctoral fellows learn useful knowledge in various topics such as imaging and optics, paper writing or statistics.

 Courses and workshops are animated by experts.
 The training courses are specially designed to suit the needs of students and give them tools for their career.